Battle of Kasserine Pass: Kasserine

-During the night, the American positions on the two shoulders overlooking the pass were overrun and at 8:30 am German panzer grenadiers and Italian Bersaglieri resumed the attack.
-At 10:00 am Dunphie judged that Stark Force was about to give way and ordered Gore Force to the Thala side of the pass as elements of the Centauro Division launched their attack towards Tebessa and continued it during the afternoon.
-On February 20 during the opening attack on key American positions of the town of Djebel, the 5th Bersaglieri Regiment made a frontal assault on U.S. positions that lasted most of the morning and finally carried the position, losing the regimental commander Colonel Bonfatti in the process.
-This action cracked open the allied defenses, opening the road to Thala and Tebessa.
-By midday the accompanying combined Axis armored units poured through the pass routing U.S. forces with the 1st U.S. armored division into one of the worst U.S. defeats of the Tunisian Campaign.
-The Italian regiment was complimented by General Bülowius, commander of the DAK assault group who cited their action as the instrumental event of the Axis victory.
-At 1:00 pm Rommel committed two battalions from 10th Panzer which overcame the defense.
+During the night, the American positions on the two mountain shoulders overlooking the pass were overrun and at 8:30 am on February 20 German panzer grenadiers and Italian Bersaglieri resumed the attack.
+At 10:00 Dunphie judged that Stark Force was about to give way and ordered Gore Force to the Thala side of the pass, as elements of the Centauro Division launched their attack towards Tebessa and continued it during the afternoon.
+During the opening attack on key American positions at Djebel Chambi, the 5th Bersaglieri Regiment had made a frontal assault on U.S. positions that lasted most of the morning and finally carried the position, losing the regimental commander Colonel Bonfatti in the process.
+This action cracked open the Allied defenses, opening the road to Thala and Tebessa.
+By midday the accompanying combined Axis armored units poured through the pass routing U.S. forces of the 1st Armored Division in one of the worst U.S. defeats of the Tunisian Campaign.
+The Italian regiment was complimented by General Bülowius, commander of the DAK Assault Group, who cited their action as the instrumental event of the Axis victory.
+At 13:00 Rommel committed two battalions from 10th Panzer Division, which overcame the northern wing of the Allied defense.
 Tanks and Bersaglieri from the Centauro Division advanced along Highway 13 and overran the 19th Combat Engineer Regiment.
 The U.S. survivors made a disorganized retreat up the western exit from the pass to Djebel el Hamra, where Combat Command B of the 1st Armored Division was arriving.
 On the exit to Thala, Gore Force slowly leapfrogged back, losing all its tanks in the process, to rejoin the 26th Armoured Brigade some 10 mi further back.

-Djebel el Hamra
+Djebel el Ahmar

-The Afrika Korps Assault Group began moving along the Hatab River valley towards Haidra and Tebessa in the early afternoon of February 21 and advanced until they met defenders consisting of the U.S. 16th Infantry Regiment, 1st Infantry Division and Combat Command B of the U.S. 1st Armored Division at Djebel el Hamra.
+The Afrika Korps Assault Group began moving along the Hatab River valley towards Haidra and Tebessa in the early afternoon of February 21 and advanced until they met defenders consisting of the U.S. 16th Infantry Regiment of the 1st Infantry Division and Combat Command B of the U.S. 1st Armored Division at Djebel el Hamra.
 The German–Italian force was halted and, despite heavy pressure including air attacks, failed to dislodge the American defenders.
 Having brought the Axis drive towards Tebessa to a halt, General Paul Robinett and General Terry Allen now turned their attention to planning a counterattack that was to take place the next day, February 22.
 Plans made by both sides were upset by the battle, and the Axis forces (5th Bersaglieri, a Semovente group from Centauro and 15 Panzer) launched another assault on the U.S. position on the morning of February 22 toward Bou Chebka Pass.
 Although the American defenders were pressed hard the line held and, by mid-afternoon, the U.S. infantry and tanks launched a counterattack that broke the combined German and Italian force.
 More than 400 Axis prisoners were taken as the counterattack was pressed into the Afrika Korps position.